TwiggyDaniels/Hardware-Counters-Space-Reduction-for-Code-Region-Characterization/README.md

 * **label**.
 STREAM has four patterns and each pattern has a different label: copy_e, add_e, scale_e and triad_e.

 * And one column for each of the hardware performance counters (57 were available in our test machine with Xeon E5645).
+The values in this columns are positive integers.

 This database has 448001 rows (including the header) and 61 columns.